-2.8 SELF ASSESSMENT QUESTIONS
+2.8 SELFASSESSMENT QUESTIONS

-1. What do you mean by "Set-off and carry forward of losses"?
-Which losses can be carried forward? \\\\\ 2.
-Discuss the provisions of the Income-tax Act relating to the set-off of losses.
+.
+What do you mean by "Set-off and carry forward of losses"?
+Which losses can be e)e arried forward?

+2. Discuss the provisions of the Income-tax Act relating to the set-off of losses.
 3. Discuss the provisions of the Income-tax Act relating to carry-forward and set-off of losses, with particular reference to the provisions of Section 72A of the Act.
 4. Explain in brief the deduction for the medical insurance premium paid by the assessee.
-5. Enumerate the various rebates and reliefs available to individuals under the Income-tax Act, 1961.
+5. Enumerate the various rebates and reliefs available to individuals under the Incometax Act, 1961.

 6. What conditions are to be satisfied in order to claim a deduction for donations made to certain funds or/ and charitable institutions?
-Illustrate. \\\\\ 7.
-Explain the deduction given in respect of certain payments. \\\\\
+Illustrate.
+7. Explain the deduction given in respect of certain payments.
+7. Explain the deduction given in respect of certain payments.
 8. Explain the deduction given in respect of certain incomes.

-9. Explain Deemed income.
+O Explain Doomed in some Flah and to the incomes that are treated as doomed in some 9.
+Explain Deemed income.
 Elaborate the incomes that are treated as deemed incomes.

+2.9 BOOKS RECOMMENDED

-1. Dr. V.K.
+- 1. Dr. V.K.
 Singhania: Students Guide to Income-tax; Taxmann Publications Pvt.
-Ltd., New Delhi.

-2. Girish Ahuja and Ravi Gupta: Systematic Approach to Income-tax and Sales-tax; Bharat Law House, New Delhi.

-3. Dr. H.C Meharotra and Dr S. P Goyal: Income Tax Law and Accounts; SahityaBhavan Publications.

-4. V. P Gaur & D. B Narang: Income Tax Law & Practice; Kalyani Publishers.

-5. V. K Singhania& Kapil Singhania: Direct Taxes Law & Practices; Taxman Publications.

-6. Mahesh Chandra, D. C Shukla, K. A Mahajan & M. A Shah: Income Tax Law & Practices; pragati Publication, New Delhi.

-7. Arvind Tuli& Dr. NeeruChadda: Conceptual Clarity on Income Tax and Wealth Tax; Kalyani Publication, New Delhi.
+Ltd., New Delhi. - 2.
+Girish Ahuja and Ravi Gupta: Systematic Approach to Income-tax and Sales-tax; Bharat Law House, New Delhi. - 3.
+Dr. H.C Meharotra and Dr S. P Goyal: Income Tax Law and Accounts; SahityaBhavan Publications. - 4.
+V. P Gaur & D. B Narang: Income Tax Law & Practice; Kalyani Publishers. - 5.
+V. K Singhania& Kapil Singhania: Direct Taxes Law & Practices; Taxman Publications. - 6.
+Mahesh Chandra, D. C Shukla, K. A Mahajan & M. A Shah: Income Tax Law & Practices; pragati Publication, New Delhi. - 7.
+Arvind Tuli& Dr. NeeruChadda: Conceptual Clarity on Income Tax and Wealth Tax; Kalyani Publication, New Delhi.

-C. No. : - BCG-402 SEMESTER: IV
+C. No. : - BCG-402 UNIT III

-UNIT III